lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           This is not meant to imply any sort of client-server relationship between the communicating parties.

+**COMPONENT / PRIMITIVE**:
+  The words "component" or "primitive" are used interchangeably to refer to a cryptographic algorithm that is used internally within a composite algorithm.
+For example this could be an asymmetric algorithm such as "ML-KEM-768" or "RSA-OAEP", or a KDF such as "HMAC-SHA256".

 **DER**:
           Distinguished Encoding Rules as defined in [X.690].